Usbac/wolff/docs/en/testing.md

 ## Code coverage

-The code coverage of wolff is around eighty-fourth percent (~84%).
+The code coverage of wolff is around *eighty-fourth percent (~84%).
 Keep in mind that this number can slightly change between different versions.

-_Coverage based on the result of PHPUnit while using Xdebug as code coverage driver._
+_\* Coverage based on the result of PHPUnit while using Xdebug as code coverage driver._

-To see the code coverage result in the terminal, run the test command with the `coverage-text` flag of PHPUnit.
+To see the code coverage result in the terminal by yourself, run the test command with the `coverage-text` flag of PHPUnit.

 ```
 vendor/bin/phpunit --coverage-text